 Any change in the progression of time can result in a disconnect between the spacing of the delivery of time events to the application, and can make jobs within the application run past their deadlines (as viewed by the timing events).

-Deadline overrun is a serious flaw in the application, and usually results in failure of portions of the application up to catastrophic failure of the application and may result in loss of the parent system.
+Deadline overrun is a serious flaw in the application, and usually results in failure of portions of the application up to catastrophic failure of the application, and may result in loss of the parent system.

 When a system is virtualized, an attacker can use influence over other applications to consume resources needed by the critical system that could trigger such systems.